Fanari, Preveza: Axis occupation atrocities

 During the Axis occupation of Greece, operation codenamed "Augustus" was undertaken by Wehrmacht and Cham Albanian militia units in August 1943.
 This affected the area south of Paramythia as far as Ammoudia and Parga.

 This resulted in several local settlements to be burnt to the ground and the murder of civilian population.
 On 30 September, the Swiss representative of the International Red Cross, Hans-Jakob Bickel, visited the area and concluded:

 20,000 Albanians, with Italian and now German support, spread terror to the rest of the population.
 Only in the region of Fanari 24 villages were destroyed.

 In 21 settlements in the vicinity of Kanallaki 400 inhabitants were arrested and forced to march to the nearest concentration camp in Thessaloniki (KZ Pavlos Melas).
 When the march begun the armed groups did not hesitate to execute a diseased priest in front of the rest of the hostages.
 The looting and burning in the villages of Fanari lasted for 19 days while c.
 800 armed troops of the Cham Albanian militia participated in the atrocities.
 In exchange of their support, German Lieutenant Colonel Josef Remold offered the Chams weapons and equipment.
 As a token of appreciation, Nuri Dino, the leader of the Cham security battalions, promised to secure the region of the Acheron river, south of Paramythia, against Allied infiltration.
 During the subsequent operations, 600 Greek villagers were killed and 70 villages in the region were destroyed.
 500 Greek citizens were taken hostages and 160 of them were sent to forced labour in Nazi Germany.

+The small cultivators of Fanari who survived the atrocities saw the later arrival of the various resistance groups as an opportunity to return to their former properties and also to take advantage in terms of land due to the expulsion of the Muslim community.